Frequently Asked Questions

 Will my users need to install anything on their machines?

-The user who is sharing his/her screen needs to either install one of the desktop apps for Windows and Macs, or install the Screenleap browser extension for Chrome.
-The users who view the screen share don't need anything more than a web browser!
+With our installation-free sharing option, the user will not need to install anything on their computers in order to share their screen with you.
+IF you choose to integrate with our native apps, the user who is sharing his/her screen will need to install one of the desktop apps for Windows or Mac.
+The users who view the share session don't need anything other than a web browser!
 See the API Introduction for more details about Requirements.

-How do I show the instructions with the link to manually start the screen share using the custom protocol handler like in the API demo?
+When integrating with the native apps, how do I show the instructions with the link to manually start the share session using the custom protocol handler like in the API demo?

 You need to implement the